-Lisle Library District is located 25 miles west of Chicago in the western suburbs of DuPage County.
-The Library sits just outside of downtown Lisle.
+Lisle Library District (LLD) is located 25 miles west of Chicago in the western suburbs of DuPage County.
+The Library is walking distance to the Metra trainstation and Downtown Lisle.

 Address: 777 Front Street, Lisle, IL 60532